iNuBexX/iNuBexX/README.md

 - 👋 Hi, I’m @iNuBexX
-- 👀 I’m interested in data science algorithmes ai and games dev
+- 👀 I’m interested in data science algorithms ai and games dev
 - 🌱 I’m currently learning web scraping and kafka
 - 💞️ I’m looking to collaborate on top secret stuff
 - 📫 How to reach me kelkor664455@gmail.com